 If you graduated from a full-time undergraduate degree in 2017 or 2018 you must be able to provide evidence that you received one of the following (of any value) for at least one year of study:

 - SAAS (Student Awards Agency for Scotland) Bursary

 All other applicants: you must be able to provide evidence of individual, gross taxable income during the 2019/20 tax year of no more than:

 - £37,158.30 if you lived in the Greater London region during the 2019/20 tax year

 - £25,618.17 if you lived anywhere else in the rest of the UK during the 2019/20 tax year

 How to apply

-Applications for Leeds Masters Scholarship 2020 entry are now closed.
-We will publish information here about 2021 entry scholarships in spring 2021.
+Applications for Leeds Masters Scholarship for 2021 are now closed.

-Scholarships are not awarded on a first-come first-serve basis all applications will be assessed after the closing date.
+Scholarships are not awarded on a first-come first-served basis all applications will be assessed after the closing date.

 Please note: information relating to scholarships does change from time to time.
 While the University aims to keep this information as up to date as possible, it cannot be held liable for any inaccuracies.